wei-tim/YOWO/README.md

 * For video_mAP, 'run_video_mAP_ucf.sh' and 'run_video_mAP_jhmdb.sh' bash scripts can be used.

+***UPDATEs:***
+* We have found a bug in our evaluation for calculating frame-mAP on UCF101-24 dataset (video-mAP results are same as before).
+We have fixed it, but the frame-mAP results for UCF101-24 are lower than before (if LFB are not used).
+* We have used freezing both 2D-CNN and 3D-CNN backbones for all models at the trainings of J-HMDB-21 dataset.
+This improved the performence considerable, especially for models having resource efficient 3D-CNN backbones.
+* We have implemented [Long-Term Feature Bank (LFB)](https://arxiv.org/pdf/1812.05038.pdf).
+Details can be found in the paper.
+It brings considerable improvement to UCF101-24 dataset and marginal improvement to J-HMDB-21 dataset.
+YOWO+LBF achieves 87.3% and 75.7% frame_mAP for UCF101-24 and J-HMDB-21 datasets, respectively.

 ### Citation
 If you use this code or pre-trained models, please cite the following: